Based on Mitsubishi Outlander Sport ES

 The Mitsubishi Outlander Sport is Mitsubishi's smallest SUV with room for five occupants.
 It's a size down from the larger seven-passenger Outlander.
-The Outlander Sport revisits some of...
+The Outlander Sport revisits some of the changes made for the previous model year — specifically to the transmission — as we...
 Read Full Report

 What you should get in your warranty can be confusing.
 Make sure you are informed.

 Often called a basic warranty or new-vehicle warranty, a bumper-to-bumper policy covers components like air conditioning, audio systems, vehicle sensors, fuel systems and major electrical components.
 Most policies exclude regular maintenance like fluid top offs and oil changes, but a few brands have separate free-maintenance provisions, and those that do offer them is slowly rising.
 Bumper-to-bumper warranties typically expire faster than powertrain warranties.

 Don't be misled a 10-year or 100,000-mile powertrain warranty doesn't promise a decade of free repairs for your car.
 It typically covers just the engine and transmission, along with any other moving parts that lead to the wheels, like the driveshaft and constant velocity joints.
 Some automakers also bundle seat belts and airbags into their powertrain warranties.
 With a few exceptions, powertrain warranties don't cover regular maintenance like engine tuneups and tire rotations.

 Some automakers include roadside assistance with their bumper-to-bumper or powertrain warranties, while others have separate policies.
 These programs cover anything from flat-tire changes and locksmith services to jump-starts and towing.
 Few reimburse incidental costs like motel rooms (if you have to wait for repairs).